richardbolt/django-photographer/INSTALL.md

 You should now be up and running.
 To visit your site type `heroku open`.

 Then login to the admin site with the credentials you created during the syncdb command and start adding some content.
+You will want to browse to the Forms under Form_Designer and edit the email for the form configuration from me@mydomain.com to your email address.

 ** One More Thing: Search **